 LSU Law students have historically had high success rates on passage of the state Bar Exam.
 In February 2012, the National Jurist magazine recognized LSU Law as the #1 school in the nation in terms of first-time bar passage ratios in a predictive statistical model based on LSAT scores.
 LSU Law Center students achieved the second highest passage rate among all examinees on the latest Louisiana State Bar Exam, according to results released October 12, 2012 by the Committee on Bar Admissions of the Supreme Court of Louisiana.

 An important element in the school’s continuing success is its focus on strong academics and practical experience.
 LSU Law students have the opportunity to “learn by doing” through a number of experiential opportunities at the Law Center.
 Through the LSU Law Clinic, the Law Center offers second- and third-year students the opportunity to practice law and represent indigent clients in Baton Rouge and surrounding communities.
 Current clinic offerings include: Civil Mediation; Family Law; Family Mediation; Immigration Law; and Juvenile Defense.

-The Externship program places selected students with local, state, and federal government agencies, judicial chambers at the state and federal level, and not-for-profit agencies.
+The Field placement program places selected students with local, state, and federal government agencies, judicial chambers at the state and federal level, and not-for-profit agencies.
 Placements during the regular academic year include: Louisiana Supreme Court; Louisiana Department of Justice; Catholic Charities; and Innocence Project New Orleans.